moby/moby/docs/installation/fedora.md

 ## Running Docker with a manually-defined network

-If you manually configure your network using `systemd-network` with fedora version 22, containers you start with Docker may be unable to access your network.
+If you manually configure your network using `systemd-network` with `systemd` version 219 or higher, containers you start with Docker may be unable to access your network.
 Beginning with version 220, the forwarding setting for a given network (`net.ipv4.conf.<interface>.forwarding`) defaults to *off*.
 This setting prevents IP forwarding.
 It also conflicts with Docker which enables the `net.ipv4.conf.all.forwarding` setting within a container.

 To work around this, edit the `<interface>.network` file in